-Resources include: a number line; place value cards; hundred squares; dienes; place value grids; money or coins; measuring equipment for capacity, mass and length; bead strings; the interactive whiteboards and related software; 3D shapes and/or nets; Numicon; multilink cubes; clocks; protractors; dice; number and fractions' fans; individual whiteboards and pens; Quick Work books and 2D shapes and pattern blocks, amongst other things.
+Resources include: number lines; place value cards; hundred squares; dienes; place value grids; money or coins; measuring equipment for capacity, mass and length; bead strings; the interactive whiteboards and related software; 3D shapes and/or nets; Numicon; multilink cubes; clocks; protractors; dice; number and fractions' fans; individual whiteboards and pens; Quick Work books and 2D shapes and pattern blocks, amongst other things.

-Resources within individual classes are accessible to all children who should be encouraged to be responsible for their use and targeted children will be given a Maths 'First Aid Kit' of resources to support their learning.
+Each classroom has its own supply of mathematical equipment and all children should be encouraged to be responsible for their use.
+Targeted children will be given a Maths 'First Aid Kit' of resources to support their learning.